gcohen-dev/FaceAI/README.md

 # FaceAI

-This package is aim to make using Apple vision simple as possible.
+This package is aim to make using Apple Vision simple as possible.
 FaceAI use 2 main features.
-1. Creating vision operation pipe
+1. Creating a Vision Operations Pipe.
-2. Creatiog stack operation over desire photos.
+2. Creatiog a stack operation over desired photos.

 # Requirement
 - ios 13.0